-The basic building block of the active part of the pixel detector is a module (section ??) that is composed of silicon sensors (section ??), front-end electronics and xex hybrids with control circuits (section ??).
+The basic building block of the active part of the pixel detector is a module (section 6) that is composed of silicon sensors (section 5), front-end electronics and flex hybrids with control circuits (section 4).
 All modules are functionally identical at the sensor/integrated circuit level but differ somewhat in the interconnection schemes for barrel modules and disk modules.
-The pixel size is 50 microns in the $\phi$ direction and 400 microns in z (barrel region, along the beam axis) or r (disk region) apart from a few special pixels in the overlap region between integrated circuits on a module-see sections ?? and ??.
-There are 46,080 pixels in each module.
+The pixel size is 50 microns in the $\phi$ direction and 400 microns in z (barrel region, along the beam axis) or r (disk region) apart from a few special pixels in the overlap region between integrated circuits on a module-see sections 5 and 6.
+There are 46,080 pixels a module.

-The essential parameters of the barrel region of the pixel detector system are summarized in Table 1.
+The essential parameters for the barrel region of the pixel detector system are summarized in Table 1.
 Modules are mounted on mechanical/cooling supports, called staves, in the barrel region.
 Thirteen modules are mounted on a stave and the stave layout is identical for all layers.
 The active length of each barrel stave is about 801 mm.
-More details are given in section ??.
+More details are given in section 7.